Nynas

-Nynas AB is a Swedish manufacturer of specialty naphthenic oils and bitumen products.
+Nynas AB is a Swedish manufacturer of naphthenic specialty products and bitumen products, serving electrification and infrastructure.
 Founded in 1928 as a national oil company with a traditional range of products, the company today supplies specialist products and niche markets.

-In addition to national sales offices, Nynas also has access to an international distribution network.
-This includes not only central warehouses and blending stations (hubs), but also a number of local depots.

-In 2021, Nynas had around 970 employees and net sales of just over SEK 16.7 billion.
+As of 2025, Nynas operated three production sites, 18 offices and 22 depots, serving customers in more than 80 countries with approximately 600 employees globally.
+It's net sales in 2025 was SEK 14.5 billion.

 Business activities

 Archive photo of a Nynas petrol station in Sweden during the 1950s.

 Until the 1970s Nynas was a traditional oil company, manufacturing and selling a large number of products, from petrol and diesel to heating oil and lubricants.
 Following the oil crises (1973 and 1979), activity now focuses on naphthenic specialty products and bitumen products.

 Naphthenic specialty oils consist of three different kinds of products: